 Non-native French Speakers

-The French Bilingual program is open to non-native French speakers.
+The French International program is open to non-native French speakers.
 Entry into the program is in PreK-1 only.
 Students will continue to advance to the next grade level as long as they demonstrate the required fluency by grade 1 when a high level of fluency in French is needed to access the curriculum.
-Transfers from the French Bilingual program to the International program are not automatic or guaranteed.
+Transfers from the French International program to the International program are not automatic or guaranteed.

 Admission to the German Program